What to know about the Kids Online Safety Act and its chances of passing

 KOSA is supported a broad range of nonprofits, tech accountability and parent groups and pediatricians such as the American Academy of Pediatrics, the American Federation of Teachers, Common Sense Media, Fairplay, The Real Facebook Oversight Board and the NAACP.
 Some prominent tech companies, including Microsoft, X and Snap, have also signed on.
 Meta Platforms, which owns Facebook, Instagram and WhatsApp, has not come out in firm support or opposition of the bill, although it has said in the past that it supports the regulation of social media.

-ParentSOS, a group of some 20 parents who have lost children to harm caused by social media, has also been campaigning for the bill's passage.
-One of those parents is Julienne Anderson, whose 17-year-old daughter died in 2022 after purchasing tainted drugs through Instagram.
+ParentsSOS, a group of some 20 parents who have lost children to harm caused by social media, has also been campaigning for the bill's passage.
+One of those parents is Julianna Arnold, whose 17-year-old daughter died in 2022 after purchasing tainted drugs through Instagram.

 “We should not bear the entire responsibility of keeping our children safe online,” she said.
 “Every other industry has been regulated.
 And I’m sure you’ve heard this all the time.
 From toys to movies to music to, cars to everything.
 We have regulations in place to keep our children safe.
 And this, this is a product that they have created and distributed and yet over all these years, since the '90s, there hasn’t been any legislation regulating the industry.”